-- i.
-The purpose of Library social media accounts is to enable the Library to post matters of public interest concerning Grand Rapids Public Library programs, activities, news stories and photos, and to enable public engagement.
+The purpose of library social media accounts is to enable the library to post matters of public interest concerning Grand Rapids Public Library programs, activities, news stories and photos, and to enable public

+- engagement.
 Library social media accounts are limited forums devoted exclusively to its posted content, and comments from members of the public should be relevant to the subject matter of the post they are responding to and adhere to established community guidelines. - ii.
 The Grand Rapids Public Library welcomes engagement and seeks to maintain an environment that is civil and appropriate for all ages. - iii.
 By posting on any library social media page, commenters agree to follow community guidelines.
 The library is not responsible for and neither endorses nor opposes comments placed on the site by visitors.
-Commenters are personally responsible for their own comments, username and any information they post to the page.
-Library social media administrators may remove content that does not follow this policy. - b.
-Limited Public Forum i.
+Commenters are personally responsible for their own comments, username, and any information they post to the page.
+Library social media administrators may remove content that does not follow this Policy.

+b.
+Limited Public Forum

 The Grand Rapids Public Library's social media pages are limited public forums.
-The Grand Rapids Public Library does not make its social media accounts available for general public discourse, but rather reserves and limits the topics that may be discussed on The Grand Rapids Public Library's social media accounts.
+The library does not make its social media accounts available for general public discourse, but rather reserves and limits the topics that may be discussed on library's social media accounts.